PathofData/GameOfLife/README.md

 # Usage
 Import the main class which will initialize a random map with the specified parameters:

-`board_size`: Controls the size of the 2 by 2 grid
+`board_size`: Controls the size of the 2 dimesional grid

 `initial_probability`: The probability of the alive cells in the grid